 - While it is preferable to have a potential supervisor make a commitment to supervise your work before you submit your application, it is not required.
 If the Admissions Committee ranks your application highly, they will reach out to potential supervisors listed in your research statement, and possibly others, to review your application file.

-- Applicants are encouraged to send draft copies of their research and personal history statements (if applicable) to potential supervisors for comment/feedback prior to submitting these documents on-line.
+- Applicants are encouraged to send draft copies of their research and equity and diversity statements (if applicable) to potential supervisors for comment/feedback prior to submitting these documents on-line.

 - Potential supervisors may be able to connect you with their current students, if requested, to discuss their experience in the program.